Camper Van Hire In Australia

 The advantage of the big companies is that you know who they are and you know exactly what you will get.
 These companies buy new cars and older vehicles are rotated out quickly.
 In an area as remote as the Kimberley a reliable vehicle is definitely a plus!

-Big companies are also more widely represented, even in the Kimberley, and it's easier to get one way campervan rentals.
+Big companies are also more widely represented, even in the Kimberley, and it's easier to get one way rentals.
 All their prices are pretty much the same and I can't recommend one over the other.

 Well, and then there are the "Wicked" budget campervans.
 Those are cheap vans, brightly painted with flowery hippy-style motives, obviously catering to the backpacker market.

 As far as I know they are the cheapest option to get around, but those vans are not meant to be driven off road.
+(They do have 4WD vans as well, and obviously those are again expensive as well.)

 Any two wheel drive van will restrict you to travel on sealed roads only.
 And in the Kimberley we have precious few of those!